-The Jail Authority had total long-term bonds outstanding of \$38,597,246 on June 30, 2020.
-This amount is comprised of a Series 2010 VRA bond, which was issued to fund the acquisition, construction and equipping of the Jail and a Series 2016 VRA bond which is the result of an advance refunding of the Series 2010 VRA bond.
-In addition, the Jail Authority has two leases, with outstanding balances of \$163,957 at year-end and entered into an equipment loan during fiscal year 2020, with an outstanding balance of \$197,600.
+The Jail Authority had total long-term bonds outstanding of \$37,245,967 on June 30, 2021.
+This amount is comprised of a Series 2016 VRA bond which is the result of an advance refunding of the Series 2010 VRA bond.
+In addition, the Jail Authority has two leases, with outstanding balances of \$113,298 at year-end and an equipment loan with an outstanding balance of \$98,800.
 For more detailed information on long-term debt activity refer to Note 6 of the notes to these financial statements.